stallev/langs/texts/eng/b1b2/lessons_list/07-food-cooking.md

 ## Основной текст / Main Text

-Maria loves cooking and experimenting with different types of food from around the world.
-She starts her day with a healthy breakfast that usually includes fresh fruit, whole grain bread, and a cup of coffee.
-For lunch, she often prepares a light meal with lots of vegetables and some lean meat or fish.
+Maria loves *cooking* and experimenting with different types of *food* from around the world.
+She starts her day with a healthy *breakfast* that usually includes fresh *fruit*, whole grain *bread*, and a cup of *coffee*.
+For *lunch*, she often prepares a light *meal* with lots of *vegetables* and some lean *meat* or *fish*.
 She's really into trying new recipes and learning about different cuisines, especially Italian and Asian dishes.

-Yesterday, Maria decided to cook a special dinner for her friends.
-She spent the afternoon preparing a delicious pasta dish with fresh vegetables and homemade sauce.
-She also made some garlic bread to go with the meal, and everyone loved it.
-For dessert, she served fresh fruit with a little bit of ice cream, which was the perfect ending to a great dinner.
+Yesterday, Maria decided to *cook* a special *dinner* for her friends.
+She spent the afternoon preparing a delicious *pasta* dish with fresh *vegetables* and homemade sauce.
+She also made some garlic *bread* to go with the *meal*, and everyone loved it.
+For dessert, she served fresh *fruit* with a little bit of ice cream, which was the perfect ending to a great *dinner*.

-Maria believes that good nutrition is really important for staying healthy, so she tries to eat a balanced diet with plenty of vegetables, fruits, and whole grains.
-She drinks lots of water throughout the day and limits her intake of sugary drinks like juice and soda.
-She also enjoys trying different types of tea, especially green tea, which she drinks in the evening to help her relax.
+Maria believes that good nutrition is really important for staying healthy, so she tries to eat a balanced diet with plenty of *vegetables*, *fruits*, and whole grains.
+She *drinks* lots of *water* throughout the day and limits her intake of sugary *drinks* like *juice* and soda.
+She also enjoys trying different types of *tea*, especially green *tea*, which she *drinks* in the evening to help her relax.

 When Maria goes grocery shopping, she always looks for fresh, local ingredients.
-She prefers to cook her own meals rather than eating out all the time, because she can control what goes into her food and make sure it's healthy and delicious.
-She's always looking for new cooking techniques and recipes to try, and she loves sharing her culinary discoveries with her friends and family.
+She prefers to *cook* her own *meals* rather than eating out all the time, *because* she can control *what* goes into her *food* and make sure it's healthy and delicious.
+She's always looking for new *cooking* techniques and recipes to try, and she loves sharing her culinary discoveries with her friends and family.
+She also enjoys *lunch* with colleagues and *dinner* parties where she can showcase her *cooking* skills.

 ## Дополнительные примеры / Additional Examples